soxueren/atsd/api/network/README.md

 * Minimum time that can be stored in the database is **1970-01-01T00:00:00.000Z**, or 0 millisecond from Epoch time.
 * Maximum date that can be stored by the database is **2106-02-07T06:59:59.999Z**, or 4294969199999 milliseconds from Epoch time.
-* If timestamp field in seconds or milliseconds is negative, or if it's empty in case of `d:` prefix or if `d:`date is earlier than 1970-01-01T00:00:00.000Z, the time is set to server's current time.
 * If timestamp field is not specified, time is set to current server time.

 ### Number Formatting